natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_configure.rst

 * Dynamic

-  A student is assigned to a group the first time he or she views a content experiment that uses the group configuration.
+  The edX Platform assigns a student to a group the first time he or she views a content experiment that uses the group configuration.

 * Random